sdutta9/CRDB/docs/4_execute_code_example.md

 # Executing a Code Example

-As part of the exercise, you will first clone the git repo here
+As part of the section, you will first clone the git repo here

 1. Clone gitrepo.